uktrade/wdio-image-diff/README.md

 [![CircleCI](https://circleci.com/gh/uktrade/wdio-image-diff/tree/master.svg?style=svg)](https://circleci.com/gh/uktrade/wdio-image-diff/tree/master)

 ## Capabilities

 - Compares 2 images
 - Saves baseline if no baseline is present
 - Creates a diff image in case of failure
 - Works with any device/browser supported by wdio and your third party i.e saucelabs
 - Force browser window size so it's not reliant on third party (size can be modified via options)

-**It's currently limited to take screenshots of the entire page
+- Take screenshot of the whole page or for a given element

 ## Integration with webdriverIO

 - in `wdio.conf.js` require the package: `const WdioImage = require ('@uktrade/wdio-image-diff-js').default`
 - instantiate and expose the `wdioImageDiff` instance to the browser object:
   ```